Minxrod/CETris/readme.txt

- Whoever made NullPoMino, for being an inspiration of what a tetris game can be KermMartian for making Tetric A, a similar inspiration to NullPo but on calculator already Various individuals in the cemetech discord who helped with strange bugs or advice
+ Whoever made NullPoMino, for being an inspiration of what a tetris game can be KermMartian for making Tetric A, a similar inspiration to NullPo but on calculator already Various individuals in the cemetech discord who helped with strange bugs or advice My friends who listen to me talk about the latest and greatest bug/feature/both